chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ### Updating through workstation

-We can also update the chef_server_url of nodes by doing the node bootstrapping.
+We can also update the chef_server_url of nodes by doing the node bootstrapping:

-Steps:

 1. Update the `chef_server_url` in the workstation
 1. Go to your workstation and open the `~/.chef/config.rb` file.